- Ben Nevis Height (Scotland): 1,345 m; 4,413 ft

 There are limited sign posts and it is essential to have a map of each area.
 There are multiple routes and cross roads and it is important you know the route and how to follow the map.

-You need a separate map for each mountain.
+If you prefer the traditional OS Maps, you need a separate map for each mountain.

 Ben Nevis map is OS Explorer 392 Ben Nevis & Fort William